torvalds/linux/Documentation/input/joydev/joystick-api.rst

 -------------

 JSIOGCVERSION is a good way to check in run-time whether the running driver is 1.0+ and supports the event interface.
-If it is not, the IOCTL will fail.
+If it is yest, the IOCTL will fail.
 For a compile-time decision, you can test the JS_VERSION symbol::